krzentner/language-world/data/text-davinci-003/basic_md/reach-4.md

-The robot should perform the following steps:
-    - When the robot's gripper is not near reach target, the robot should move gripper towards to goal.
+    - When the robot's gripper is not near the goal, the robot should move gripper to the goal.
-    - When the robot's gripper is close enough to reach target, the robot should stop.
+    - When the robot's gripper is near the goal, the robot should move gripper further to the goal until it reaches the target location.